 About the Technology Gap Fund

-This commercialization funding program is designed to support UH inventors as they move their technologies closer to commercial readiness.
-Funds are available to advance technologies by allowing inventors to decrease technical risk and thereby increase the commercial value of the technology, whether it is licensed to an existing company or used as a catalyst for a startup.
+This funding program is designed to support UH inventors in moving their early stage technologies closer to commercial readiness.
+Funds are available to advance technologies by allowing inventors to clarify market needs, refine a value proposition, or decrease technical risk through prototyping and thereby increase the commercial value of the technology, whether it is licensed to an existing company or used as a catalyst for a startup.

-Applications that do not have a clear connection with commercialization and/or technology development will not be considered responsive to this call for proposals and will not be reviewed.
+Applications that do not have a clear connection with commercialization will not be considered responsive to this call for proposals and will not be reviewed.

-All University of Houston system faculty and staff are eligible to apply, as long as they have AT LEAST a provisional patent application related specifically to the proposed project filed with the University of Houston through the Office of Intellectual Property Management (OIPM).
-The applicant must be the PI of said intellectual property.
-The proposal may have as many co-PIs as appropriate.
+All University of Houston system faculty and staff are eligible to apply, as long as they have AT LEAST a provisional patent application related specifically to the proposed project filed with the University of Houston through the Office of Intellectual Property Management (OIPM) by the time of the call for submissions.
+The applicant must be the PI of said intellectual property and the proposal may have as many co-PIs as appropriate.

 Funding per project will be up to $50,000.
 Proposed work must be accomplished within 12 months of funding.
 Extensions in time will only be granted upon review and in the cases of extreme extenuating circumstances.